slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-03-design_principles_cupid.rst

 BLUF
 ====

-Important: Composable, Predictable, Domain-based.
+Very important: Composable, Predictable, Domain-based.

+These are consistent with the idea that software is knowledge capture.

-Maybe less important: Unix-Philosophy and Idiomatic
+Maybe less important: Unix-Philosophy and Idiomatic.
+While nice ideas, they feel a bit redundant.

 CUPID
 =======